 (Customer Think) Even though every customer is different, and with each customer service situation you may have different levels of service requirements, there are some customer service basics that you can be sure will be effective in creating a customer focused team every time.
 Here are 5 tips to starting a new customer service team on the right track.

 My Comment: If you have (or are starting) a customer service team, then this article is worth reading.
-I especially agree with tactic number four, which is to find the best customer service people to interact with your customers.
+I especially agree with tactic four, which is finding the best customer service people to interact with your customers.
 It’s not about staffing for customer service.
 It’s about staffing the right people for customer service.

 (Copyright ©MMXIII, Shep Hyken)